 - If the Resort Development Application is granted, there will be two designated concert venues (one with a guest capacity of 5,000 and one with a capacity of 1,000), seven additional event venues with guest capacities ranging from 469 to over 1,000.

 - The proposed Resort would have seven restaurants and catering facilities and six bars and lounges.
+Even without any events, the resort has a guest capacity of over 4,000.
+See the “Hospitality Only Scenario” column in this detailed Visitor Capacity Analysis.
 The total visitor capacity would be over 13,000, including lodging and hospitality guests, three events at three different venues, and employees.
 This capacity does not include intra-day turnover of guests at the thirteen hospitality facilities, so the visitor load could be much higher.

 - Avila has serious traffic congestion with around 12,000 visitors on non-event summer weekends.
 Adding 11,000 -13,000 more on event weekends is not feasible.
 This is because Avila has very limited parking and a single 3-mile long dead-end access road.
 The lack of secondary emergency evacuation routes also creates a dangerous situation in the event of fire, especially since Avila is surrounded by very high risk fire hazard zones per official Cal Fire maps.